The Only Annuity Strategy I Would Ever Use

 Before we get into the strategy, let’s briefly discuss the two annuities I really don’t like, and then we’ll talk about the one I dislike the least.

-First is the Deferred Annuity.
-A deferred annuity is a type of annuity contract has two phases, the accumulation phase and then the income phase.
+First is the Variable Annuity.
+A variable annuity is a type of annuity contract has two phases, the accumulation phase and then the income phase.
 So an investor can put the money in a contract, delay payments of income, during which the money invested in the annuity can grow on a tax-deferred basis.
 Then after some period of time, they can turn on the income from the contract.

-Next is the Fixed Income Annuity.
+Next is the Fixed Index Annuity.
 A fixed index annuity is a type of annuity that guarantees you will keep your principal, and the potential for higher gains linked to the performance of a specific equity index, like the S&P 500.
 I don’t love these policies because the commissions are quite high, and there are different restrictions on how much you can earn in a given year.
 They also have a surrender period where you can’t reclaim your money unless you are willing to pay a surrender charge.

 So neither of these products are particularly attractive in my mind, and if I were you, I would just avoid them entirely.